-We also visited a Himba community and explored the unique wild west where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions, both species are some of the rarest, most vulnerable animals in the world.
+We also visited a Himba community and explored the unique wild west of Namibia, where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions, both species are some of the rarest, most vulnerable animals in the world.

 After a hike on the “field of Fairy Circles“, we discovered a blessed waterfall and crossed Damaraland, making our way to the stunning Spitzkoppe.

 All days were filled with adventure, we worked as a team to navigate the dunes, and shared the emotion of discovering that our bivouac had been visited by a lioness during the night.